 - No GRE required

-- Only 1 letter of recommendation is required instead of 3
+- Only 2 letters of recommendation are required instead of 3

-Spring of Junior Year: Fill out and complete application
+Spring of Junior Year: Fill out and complete the application

-Fall of Senior Year: Student should start taking some graduate level courses with undergrad courses, as schedule permits.
+Fall of Senior Year: Students should start taking some graduate-level courses with undergrad courses, as schedule permits.

-Spring of Senior Year: Take last of undergraduate courses (at least 9 hours) and continue with graduate level courses.
-Student will graduate with their baccalaureate degree in May.
-After undergraduate graduation, student is officially matriculated into graduate student status.
+Spring of Senior Year: Take the last of undergraduate courses (at least 9 hours) and continue with graduate-level courses.
+Students will graduate with their baccalaureate degree in May.
+After undergraduate graduation, the student is officially matriculated into graduate student status.